- Patient Preparation

 - Storage/Transport Temperature

-- CRITICAL FROZEN.
+- Frozen.
 Separate specimens must be submitted when multiple tests are ordered.

 - Unacceptable Conditions